rajk3770/Toll-Plaza-Automation/README.md

 # Codeshashtra
-This is a webapp for automation of Toll Plaza(s).
+This webapp was developed as part of annual hackathon, Codeshashtra 2017 at DJSCE.

-Certain Kilometres before Toll plaza, a SMS is received on the mobile phone of the approaching user with Toll name and amount of applicable Toll Fee.
+User will be notified with SMS containing information about the approaching Toll Plaza and amount of applicable Toll Fee.

+Payment can be facilitated through mobile wallets or credit cards (Sandbox Payments).

-An electronic receipt is generated more specifically a QRCode which can be shown at the Toll Booth.
+An electronic receipt i.e QRCode will be generated with Transaction ID embedded inside it which could be shown at Toll Plaza.

-A list of all the toll plaza and respective services are made available in the webapp.
+Also, a list of Toll Plaza and respective services is made available in the app.